RikVN/Neural_DRS/AllenNLP.md

 # AllenNLP experiments #

 This document outlines how to run neural DRS parsing experiments using AllenNLP (and BERT).
 Details can be found in our [EMNLP paper](https://www.aclweb.org/anthology/2020.emnlp-main.371.pdf).

+At the end, we also outline how you can train a baseline BERT system on the SBN notation of PMB release 4.0.0.

 ## Setting up ##